jymcheong/sftp/README.md

 ```

 ## Log Locations
 SFTP logs are within container's /var/log/sftp.log.
+The SFTP activities will appear in this log.

 ```
 docker inspect --format='{{.LogPath}}' <containerID>
 ```
 Shows the full path to the container's log file (json-file).
+The SSH brute-force attempts will appear here.

 ## For Ubuntu-Jessie (ie. original tomstockton's stuff)
 Forward everything to remote syslog receiver (only works under Ubuntu container):